 In 2001 QSS launched a new gallery space to showcase work by (mostly) emerging artists.
 Further expansion included the ‘digital studios’ in 2003, which spun off in time to become the Digital Art Studios (DAS).
 Despite this progression it became more difficult to operate at Queen St year on year.
 The flat roof was not insulated, there was no internal heating system and the fabric of the building itself was rapidly deteriorating.
 The studios suffered unpredictable flooding and falling debris during bad weather and suffocating heat in the summer months.
 Thus began a search for a new home in 2009, which ended in relocation to Bedford St in 2013.
 Here, QSS established a more professional and outward facing facility with a street-facing gallery on the ground floor and 23 bright and airy studios spread across three floors.
 Satellite studios for recent graduates were added four years later at Norwich Union House.
 All was well until 2018 – our annus horribilis – which saw the announcement of Bedford St redevelopment, a 100% funding cut [later re-instated] and the Primark fire in Belfast city centre which forced the closure of Norwich Union House!

 So in 2019, after 35 years of city centre residence, QSS moved to what was once the Bloomfield Bakery in the heart of East Belfast.
-This relocation has worked well, with forty artists now occupying thirty-seven self-contained studios and a 354 sq. m refitted exhibition space.
+This relocation has worked well, with fifty-one artists now occupying forty self-contained studios and a 354 sq. m refitted exhibition space.
 61% of our studio-holders are professionally active for more than 10 years, with a further 25% of studios ring-fenced for early career artists.
 Relocation has provided a fresh perspective and new possibilities; and we now look forward to the next chapter in our unfolding story.